How to Cope with Stress while Caring for a Child with Autism

 Lonna Johnson

-• My grandson has autism and I babysit him and take him to Logan center everyday and pick him up.
-I want to know how I can play with him.
-We go to the park a lot and swing and I let him run but what other ways can I connect with him
+I have a grandson with autism.
+I babysit him and take him to and from Logan Center each day.
+I want to be able to connect with him.
+We go to the park and he loves to swing and run.
+Besides that what else can I do to connect with him

 Leave a comment